 NOTE: songs with a plus next to them also have an instrumental version in the game that plays during game levels.
 Also, all the "bands" these songs are attributed to are fictitious; all vocals are done by song composers John Sanderson and Nadeem Daya.

 In addition to these main themes, there are also numerous incidental music tracks such as for boss fights and cutscenes.
-An official soundtrack has not been released.
+Despite many fan requests, an official soundtrack has never been released.

 To help promote the game, Sega released the following items: